Welcome to our Governors’ section.

 Our governors are an important link between the academy and our local community.
 They are made up of parents of children at the academy, staff at the academy and community representatives.

 The Governing Body, alongside the Headteacher and staff, are responsible for the academy.
 We hold the academy to account for the standards and progress it achieves - we aim to improve the academy and pupil performance.
-We help make important decisions about the academy, improve the academy by putting in place an Academy Improvement Plan, we interview and select staff, oversee the performance management of the staff and decide how the academy budget is spent to provide value for money and on the right things to improve the academy.
-We appoint the Headteacher and delegate to her the responsibility of the day to day running of the academy.
+We help make important decisions about the academy, support academy improvements by working with the staff to put in place a Developing Excellence Plan, we interview and select staff, oversee the performance management of the staff and monitor how the academy budget is spent to provide value for money.
+We work with the CEO of the Rose Learning Trust to appoint the Headteacher and delegate to her the responsibility of the day to day running of the academy.
 Any important decisions are made by the Governing Body as a whole.
 The Governors operate at a strategic level.

 Our governors are;

 Mrs Trudy Parkin